polterguy/phosphorusfive/core/p5.webapp/README.md

 will exists in the *[_form]* argument, passed into your Active Event handler.

-If you use Phosphorus Five in combination with System42, this Active Event is automatically handled, and will retrieve the *[p5.page]* from the p5.data database with the ID being the URL requested.
+If you use Phosphorus Five in combination with System42, this Active Event is automatically handled, and will retrieve the *[p5.page]* from the p5.data database, with the ID being the URL requested.